Second order estimates for transition layers and a curvature estimate for the parabolic Allen-Cahn: Preliminaries and notations

 and

-The enhanced second fundamental form bounds the second fundamental form of level sets, and it is not hard to see that $|\mathcal A(u)|=0$ implies that $\frac{\nabla u}{|\nabla u|}$ is a parallel vector field and thus $u$ has to have flat level sets.
+The enhanced second fundamental form bounds the second fundamental form of level sets, and it is not hard to see $|\mathcal A(u)|=0$ implies $\frac{\nabla u}{|\nabla u|}$ is a parallel vector field in which case the function $u$ has flat level sets.

 If the second fundamental form is bounded as in the condition of Theorem \ref{ImprovementRegularity}, then the level sets can be written locally as $C^{1,\theta}$ graphs.